frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 In this article, we will do:

 - Setting up the PostgreSQL database instance running on your local machine by using Docker.
-- Configure and run the PostgreSQL container.
+- Configuring and run the PostgreSQL container.
-- Interact with the Postgres database from within the running container.
+- Interacting with the Postgres database from within the running container.
 - Creating the Docker network to connect and wire multiple containers to work together.
-- Setting up the Postgres database management tool such PGAdmin using Docker.
+- Setting up the PostgreSQL database management tool with [pgAdmin](https://www.pgadmin.org/) using Docker.

 ## Getting Started